apache/spark/docs/sql-programming-guide.md

 <div data-lang="java"  markdown="1">

 {% highlight java %}
-// sqlCtx from the previous example is used in this example.
+// sqlContext from the previous example is used in this example.

 JavaSchemaRDD schemaPeople = ... // The JavaSchemaRDD from the previous example.